 Who wrote Ecclesiastes?

-The word Ecclesiastes essentially means “the preacher” and is a translation of the Hebrew word koheleth.
 The first verse of the book tells us that the author of the book is called “the Preacher” and that he was the son of David and a king in Jerusalem.

 Solomon became king in Israel after the death of his father David.
 God appeared to Solomon and asked this question, “What shall I give you?”
 (1 Kings 3:5).
 Solomon could have asked for riches, power or the defeat of his enemies; but instead he asked for wisdom that he might be able to help his people (verse 9).
 God then blessed him with wisdom and understanding beyond what any person had ever had before (verses 10-12).